stockphrase/no-silo/content/courses/workshops/altering-sources.md

 ## Workshop

 Using the source text provided above, write the sentences or paragraphs assigned below.
-For help with ellipsis, brackets, quotation, and paraphrase, read the chapter in the *Open Handbook* on [altering sources](/resources/open-handbook/chapter-8).
+For help with `ellipsis,` `brackets,` `quotation,` and `paraphrase,` read the chapters in the *Open Handbook* on [altering sources](/resources/open-handbook/chapter-9) and [working with sources](/resources/open-handbook/chapter-8).

-1. Write a sentence involving a quotation from the passage, use ellipsis to show an omission, then cite according to MLA.
+1. Write a sentence involving a quotation from the passage, use `ellipsis` to show an omission, then cite according to MLA.
 The ellipsis must be for an omission in the *middle* of a single sentence.
-2. Quote a portion of this passage using ellipsis to show an omission, then cite according to MLA.
+2. Quote a portion of this passage using `ellipsis` to show an omission, then cite according to MLA.
 The ellipsis *must remove the ending of one sentence and the beginning of another*.
-3. Use square *brackets* in a quotation to give the reader clarifying information, then cite according to MLA.
+3. Use `brackets` in a quotation to give the reader clarifying information, then cite according to MLA.
-4. Use square *brackets* in a quotation to alter capitalization.
+4. Use `brackets` in a quotation to alter capitalization.

-5. Write a complete *paraphrase* of this text.
+5. Write a complete `paraphrase` of this text.
 Think of paraphrase as a translation from English into English---express the same ideas as another writer but use your own words and sentence structure.
+In this paraphrase, consider that your audience may not have read the essay from which this quotation was excerpted.
+What sorts of context should you provide to help them understand?
 Cite in MLA accordingly.

-6. Rewrite your *paraphrase*, but this time integrate some of the author’s language (in the form of short quotations) that you feel is significant or memorable.
+6. Rewrite your `paraphrase`, but this time integrate some of the author’s language (in the form of short quotations) that you feel is significant or memorable.
 Cite in MLA accordingly.

 ---